jasonemiller/jasonemiller.github.io/_posts/2024-11-08-github-authentication-solution.md

 title: GitHub Authentication Solution
 author: Jason
 layout: post
-date: 2024-11-08
+date: 2024-11-26
 tags: version-control git writing tower
 ---

-I write in Markdown and LaTeX.
+I write using Markdown and LaTeX.
 These flat file formats allow me to use version control, which I first learned from my Computer Science colleagues at Truman State.
 Thanks, dudes!
-Some time ago, I adopted the [Tower application](https://www.git-tower.com/windows) as my git environment of choice.
+Some time ago, I adopted the [Tower application](https://www.git-tower.com/windows) as my `git` environment of choice.
 While I can manage git at the command line, I liked the way Tower displays information, and I like its UI with its buttons and menus.

 In this age of computer mobility (I have two Macs at home, a Mac laptop, an iPad, and a Mac descktop in my work office), I use GitHub to host my few git repositories.
 As long as I have an internet connection, this allows me to work on my writing from wherever I am.
 I love it.
-It's part of my work method that has become indisensible to me.
-Sure, Dropbox and iCloud sync across machines, but that Black Box is too big for me to trust 100% of the time.
+It's part of my workflow that has become indisensible.
+Sure, Dropbox and iCloud and OneDrive sync across machines, but they are Black Boxed that I cannot trust 100% of the time.
 When I write, especially for myself, I like to be closer to the metal.

-GitHub requires a use account, and over the years GitHub has changed the way a person (or computer) authenticates to an account or project.
-Since I started using GitHub, the service has asked me to start using 2-Factor Authentication (2FA).  it's also asked me to use Personal Access Tokens (PAT).
+GitHub requires a user account, and over the years GitHub has changed the way a person (or computer) authenticates to an account or project.
+When I started using GitHub, authentication only required a simple password.
+Now, the service has asked me to start using 2-Factor Authentication (2FA).
+It has also asked me to use [Personal Access Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) (PAT).
 The Tower application doesn't play so well with either of those.
 But I'm a good soldier.
 I have my DUO app set up for GitHub 2FA, and I've learned how to generate my PATs and set their expiration.

+I'm confused about why GitHub uses F2A and PAT.
 GitHub's 2FA authentication doesn't effect version control.
-In my experience, it comes to play when I want to log in to the web page.
+In my experience, it comes to play when I want to log in to the web page or change my PAT.
 Those PATs are what screw me up.
-They have some role in authenticating to make changes to a repository, and it tends to drive me crazy.
-This post is meant to describe my latest attempt at describing Tower's crazy-making and how I solved that problem (this time) so next time (and there will be a next time) I **remember** how to solve it and don't have to reinvent this wheel for the twntieth time.
+They have some role in authenticating to make changes to a repository.
+And they expire.
+A PAT comes with an expiration date, and that date is just far enough in the future to allow me for forget how to set up GitHub with a PAT!

+This post is meant to describe my latest attempt at describing Tower's crazy-making and how I solved that problem (this time) so next time I **remember** how to solve it and don't have to reinvent this wheel for the twntieth time.

 ## Authentication Error